 If your ATV has stalled or stopped and you believe you can continue up the hill, restart carefully to make sure you do not lift the front wheels which could cause you to lose control.
 If you are unable to continue up the hill, dismount the ATV on the uphill side.
 Physically turn the ATV around and then descend the hill.

-If you start to roll backwards, DO NOT apply the rear brake, and apply the front brake gradually.
-The ATV could easily tip over backwards.
+If you start to roll backwards, DO NOT apply the brakes abruptly.
+Apply only the front brake.
 When fully stopped, apply the rear brake as well, and then lock the parking brake.
+The ATV could easily tip over backwards so immediately dismount the

-Dismount the ATV immediately on the uphill side or to a side if pointed straight uphill.
-Turn the ATV around and remount, following the procedure described in the Owner's Manual.
+ATV on the uphill side or to the left-hand side when the ATV is pointed straight uphill.
+If possible, get help to turn the ATV around and then remount it when safe and ride downhill carefully as explained in the following section.
 WARNING!
 Stalling, rolling backwards or improperly dismounting while climbing a hill could result in ATV overturning.
 If you cannot control the ATV, dismount immediately on the uphill side.
-[EWB01802]